Best All-Terrain Tires for Snow: 6 Picks for 2026

 Why it fits winter use:

-- Siping and grooves help with traction on snow and ice.
+- Siping and grooves: the tread design helps with traction on snow, slush, and wet roads.

-- Comfort-focused A/T behavior: designed to be manageable on paved roads while staying capable off-road.
+- Comfort-focused A/T behavior: it aims to stay manageable on paved roads while still offering off-road traction.

 Why it fits winter use:

-- Durable construction: reinforced materials add cut resistance and impact durability.
+- Durable construction: Nokian uses reinforced materials in the Outpost family to improve cut and impact resistance.

 Why it fits winter use:

-- Self-cleaning tread behavior can help reduce packed snow buildup.
+- Self-cleaning behavior: the tread design can help reduce packed snow and mud buildup.

-1. BFGoodrich All-Terrain T/A KO2 and KO3 (the winter-ready tough choice)
+1. BFGoodrich All-Terrain T/A KO3 and KO2 (the winter-ready tough choice)

 Why it fits winter use:

-- High-traction siping and tightly interlocking tread blocks for packed snow and powder.
+- High-traction siping: interlocking tread blocks and siping help with packed snow and loose snow traction.

 🔧 How to choose the right one for your winter driving style